determinated/Aion-Emulator-4.7.5/README.md

 Hi i'm working on this files atm and i'm sharing what i'm doing here!
 I share these files here so people who are interest can work on it with me and make a better and stable emu.

-NOTE: If you want contribute for this project contact me in skype: Hide30001
+NOTE: If you want contribute for this project contact me in skype: Hide30001 or Discord: Jasonguns#7535

 Today August, 14 2019 i'm here posting this files so we can work on it and make a great free emulator for everybody that want it.
 I'm here today and i'll be here for the next years working on it everyday.